wut-dev/docs/security.md

 When you access wut.dev, your IP address and user agent are logged by our CDN (AWS CloudFront).
 We do not log, or otherwise save, any other information about your usage of this site, including any information entered.
 There are no analytics, trackers, cookies, or other information used to view or record your session.

 If you choose to enter your email address to receive updates, this information is recorded by Google Forms.
 We do not sell, rent, lease, or otherwise reveal your information to any other parties unless required by law.

+## Legal
+Wut.Dev is not affiliated with, endorsed by, or in any way associated with AWS.
+AWS is a registered trademark of Amazon.com, Inc. Your use of Wut.Dev is your responsibility.
+We are not responsible for any damages or losses that may occur as a result of using this site.
+By using this site, you agree to indemnify and hold harmless the site owner and its affiliates from any claims, damages, or losses that may occur as a result of using this site.